SchokiCoder/book_modern_c/src/terms.md

 # CLI

 Command line interface.
-This is where you give your operating system it's commands and interact with some programs.
+This is where you give your operating system its commands and interact with some programs.